el3um4s/strani-anelli-blog/_posts/2021/2021-12-12-an-update-for-my-patreons-november-2021/2021-12-12-an-update-for-my-patreons-november-2021.md

 The next problem is a classic: I'm writing a lot of code, sometimes not entirely clear.
 Sometimes the code gets tangled and complicated to read, modify, fix and improve.
 I have approached this puzzle from multiple sides.
 I tried to keep the code as clean as possible, continuing to refract the functions, methods, variables and structure of the code itself.

-I then discovered the importance of continuous testing.
+Then I discovered the importance of continuous testing.
 Not only as a tool to verify the correctness of the code but also to understand how it works.
 After all, as an amateur programmer, the tests turned out to be the best documentation possible.
 On the one hand they show how a given part of an application works, on the other hand it shows what result to expect.
 Good tests are also used to show all the borderline cases, perhaps those you would never think about but which when they arise create endless problems.

 But then there is the aspect of how to document the operation of a module or component to others.
 Solving this took me a long time.
 Maybe even too long.